developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/samples/barcode/index.md

 ##Overview
 The EMDK for Android is used when you wish to handle all barcode scanning entirely in Java using [Barcode/Scanning APIs](/emdk-for-android/6-8/api) introduced in EMDK V3.0.
 These APIs work independently of any [Data Capture profiles](/emdk-for-android/6-8/mx/data-capture/barcode).

+>**Note**: As of EMDK 6.8, DataWedge can no longer be configured for data capture through Profile Manager.
+Zebra recommends using the [DataWedge APIs](/datawedge/latest/guide/api/) instead.

 The available actions in the [Barcode/Scanning API](/emdk-for-android/6-8/api) are:

 * Set [Scanner Device](/emdk-for-android/6-8/api/barcode/BarcodeManager-DeviceIdentifier/)